12 April, 2010

 Good manners and consideration are the basis for a peaceful society since all humans have a right to feel positive about themselves and the others.

 Manners need to be taught, and having good manners makes you feel comfortable with yourself and helps you resolve conflicts in a healthy way.
-When you are
+When you are POLITE, KIND and HONEST you develop character and you make friends more easily.

 So, next time remember the three “magic words”: SORRY, PLEASE and THANKS.